Heart

 • RMSSD (root mean square of successive differences between RR intervals).
 Since RMSSD calculates differences between successive intervals, it captures more short-term, beat to beat variability.
 This reflects the action of the parasympathetic nervous system (explained in the next section), and is more often used in fitness training.
 Some third party apps also calculate RMSSD as part of a recovery score (similar to Whoop).

 The medical literature has dozens of ways calculate HRV.
 For example, pNN50 is the percentage of normal-normal intervals that differ by more than 50ms.
 Frequency domain methods break the NN intervals into waves of different frequencies, and then measure the power in each band.
 The most typical bands are high frequency (0.15 to 0.4 Hz), low frequency (0.04-0.15 Hz), and very low frequency (VLF) (0.0033 to 0.04 Hz).
-These aren’t typical used in Apple Watch since they require long measurements of about 5 minutes, which would drain battery.
+Frequency domain HRV metrics aren’t typical used in Apple Watch since they require long measurements of about 5 minutes, which would drain battery.

 What’s a low HRV on Apple Watch?